HochenM/machine-learning-journey/README.md

 ## 👤 About Me

-Cellular & Molecular Biology student at Shahid Beheshti University (GPA: 3.98/4.0) bridging biology and AI.
+Cellular & Molecular Biology student  (GPA: 3.98/4.0) bridging biology and AI.
 Experienced in protein structure prediction (AlphaFold), molecular docking, and applying ML to bioinformatics problems.
 Building this repository to master ML end-to-end — from algorithms to deployment.

 **Seeking:** Graduate research positions in Bioinformatics, AI-driven drug discovery, and ML applications in life sciences.